weiz9762/git-tutorial/README.md

 ### git status
 _**Q: What is git status?**_
 **A: git status is the git command that helps you know the status of your files, there are three different status of file that you can find through git status**
-**How to type: git(space)status**
+**- How to type: git(space)status**
 1. Untracked: The file is in your directory, but it is not in the staging area (not ready to be commited)
 2. Modified: The file was previously added, but there is change of the file (being renamed or deleted)
 3. Tracked/Staged: The file is in the staging area and ready to be commit!!